seanf316/PC-Haven/README.md

 ### **Keywords**

-I utilised [Wordtracker](https://www.wordtracker.com/search) to identify keywords that align with my site.
-The keywords chosen have high enough volume and low enough competion, the KEI (Keyword Effectiveness Index) metric on Wordtracker was used to help decide on best keywords.
+I utilized [Wordtracker](https://www.wordtracker.com/search) to identify keywords that align with my site.
+The keywords chosen have high enough volume and low enough competition, the KEI (Keyword Effectiveness Index) metric on Wordtracker was used to help decide on the best keywords.

 ![Keywords](/docs/readme_screenshots/wordtracker.jpg)